mbevand/silentarmy/README.md

    `$ sudo apt-get install fglrx`
    (as of 30 Oct 2016, the latest version is 2:15.201-0ubuntu0.14.04.1)

-2. Follow steps 5-8 above.
+2. Follow steps 5-8 above: reboot, install the AMD APP SDK...

 ### Ubuntu 16.04 / Nvidia